MieuxVoter/majority-judgment-library-elixir/README.md

 > **WORK in PROGRESS**
 >
-> This library is not yet ready to be used.
+> This library is under construction and not yet ready to be used.

 Resolve Majority Judgment polls and get the rank of each proposal[^candidate].